crosshj/assistant/bookmarks/src/gun/REFACTOR_PLAN_DETAILED.md

 ## Next Action

-**Start with Step 1**: Analyze gunWrapper.js methods and categorize them by dependency level.
-Don't move anything yet - just understand what exists and what depends on what.
+**Start with Step 1**: Convert components to create their own DOM and CSS.
+Start with one component (e.g., DocumentEditor), convert it to create its own DOM, extract its CSS to a co-located file, test rendering with styles, then move to next component.
+This is the foundation for the entire refactor.

 This detailed plan provides the specific steps needed to safely refactor the codebase without breaking functionality.